HarishB167/AssignmentProject/Readme.md

 ## INTRODUCTION

-This is a backend for project for the Assignment Project. for frontend part see :
+This is a backend for project for the Assignment Project.<br/>
+for frontend part see : https://github.com/HarishB167/AssignmentProjectFrontend

-Requirments are mentioned in Pipfile
+Requirements are mentioned in Pipfile

 ## Configuration

-At root folder .env file is required with following key-values SECRET_KEY = '<secret-key>'
+At root folder .env file is required with following key-values<br/>
+SECRET_KEY = '<secret-key>'

 ## Installation

-Following command will install dependencies from Pipfile. pipenv install
+Following command will install dependencies from Pipfile.<br/>
+pipenv install

 ## Running